MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the first element of the string_view, which must be non-empty.
+A reference to the first element, which must be non-empty.

 ## <a name="iterator"></a> basic_string_view::iterator

-A type that provides a random-access iterator that can access and read a **const** element in the string_view.
+Provides a random-access iterator that can read a **const** element.

 ```cpp
 typedef implementation-defined iterator;